-APPLYING THE AD9751 OUTPUT CONFIGURATIONS
+APPLYING THE AD9755 OUTPUT CONFIGURATIONS

-The following sections illustrate some typical output configurations for the AD9751.
-Unless otherwise noted, it is assumed that $I{\rm OUTFS}$ is set to a nominal 20 mA.
+The following sections illustrate some typical output configurations for the AD9755.
+Unless otherwise noted, it is assumed that $I{OUTFS}$ is set to a nominal 20 mA.
 For applications requiring the optimum dynamic performance, a differential output configuration is suggested.
 A differential output configuration may consist of either an RF transformer or a differential op amp configuration.
 The transformer configuration provides the optimum high frequency performance and is recommended for any application allowing for ac coupling.
-The differential op amp configuration is suitable for applications requiring dc coupling, a bipolar output, signal gain, and/or level shifting within the bandwidth of the chosen op amp.
+The differential op amp configuration is suitable for applications requiring dc coupling, a bipolar output, signal gain, and/or level-shifting within the bandwidth of the chosen op amp.

 A single-ended output is suitable for applications requiring a unipolar voltage output.
-A positive unipolar output voltage will result if $I{\rm OUTA}$ and/or $I{\rm OUTB}$ is connected to an appropriately sized load resistor, $R{\rm LOAD}$, referred to ACOM.
+A positive unipolar output voltage will result if $I{OUTA}$ and/or $I{OUTB}$ are connected to an appropriately sized load resistor, $R{LOAD}$ , referred to ACOM.
 This configuration may be more suitable for a single-supply system requiring a dc-coupled, ground referred output voltage.
-Alternatively, an amplifier could be configured as an I-V converter, thus converting $I{\rm OUTA}$ or $I{\rm OUTB}$ into a negative unipolar voltage.
-This configuration provides the best dc linearity, since $I{\rm OUTA}$ or $I{\rm OUTB}$ is maintained at a virtual ground.
-Note that $I{\rm OUTA}$ provides slightly better performance than $I{\rm OUTB}$.
+Alternatively, an amplifier could be configured as an I-V converter, thus converting $I{OUTA}$ or $I{OUTB}$ into a negative unipolar voltage.
+This configuration provides the best dc linearity since $I{OUTA}$ or $I{OUTB}$ is maintained at a virtual ground.
+Note that $I{OUTA}$ provides slightly better performance than $I{OUTB}$ .